How to Do Payroll in Texas: What Every Employer Needs to Know

 Severance Pay in Texas

-Texas law will only enforce you to pay a severance if you signed a written agreement stating you would under certain conditions that have come to pass, i.e., a massive layoff.
+Texas law will only enforce you to pay a severance if you signed a written agreement stating you would under certain conditions that have come to pass (i.e., a massive layoff).
 As for deductions, you’re required to withhold money for taxes, but in addition to that, child support.
 If you’ve received an earnings withholdings order for someone you will be paying severance, it’s important to compute how much you’ll need to withhold and payout (use the period of time that the garnishment covers to compute how much the employee is responsible for).

-Accrued Paid-Time-off Payout
+Accrued PTO Payout

 Texas HR Laws That Affect Payroll